smaxtec/slate/source/index.html.md

 Parameter         | Description ||
 ---------         | ----------- | ---
-organisation_id   | ID of the organisation where the animal belongs to. | `required` device_type   | at the moment 'all' represents all devices.
+organisation_id   | ID of the organisation where the animal belongs to. | `required` device_type   | 'all' represents all devices.

 ## Get Device stats